Frequently Asked Questions

 Screen sectionFieldInput

-Define relationshipReference typeSelect Allow only one model to be referenced because we only want to be able to product categories here.
+Define relationshipReference typeSelect Allow only one model to be referenced because we only want to be able to reference product categories here.

 Define relationshipModel to referenceUse the dropdown to select the ProductCategory model.